gracetian6/quant/4 Probability/data-sci-prob.md

   - E[empty bins] = 10 * (9/10)^10
     - using linearity of expectation and prob above that bin 1 is empty
     - this is also E[unused hashes]

+## Matching Socks / Uber & Lyft
+- do it case by case, consider one car at a time.

+2 Uber, 3 Lyft.
+What's probability that all lyft arrive first?
+- 3/5 * 2/4 * 1/3

+What's probability that all Uber arrive first?
+- 2/5 * 1/4 = 1/10

+## Drunk Passenger

+## Regression to mean
+If a sample point of a random variable is extreme (nearly an outlier), a future point will be closer to mean or average on further measurements.

+Ex: Let's say you have a very tall father.
+On average, what would you expect the height of his son to be?
+Taller, equal or shorter?
+What if you had a very short father?
+- Ans: For tall father, Expected height of son is shorter

+TODO find theoretical intutiion